Guides & Facilitators

 Susan Elizabeth Fronckowiak

-As an artist, empowerment coach, and rite of passage guide, I weave together nature-based practices, council, and art to support others in stepping into deeper presence and personal transformation.
+As an empowerment coach, educator, artist, and rite of passage guide, I weave together nature-based practices, council, and art to support others in stepping into deeper presence and personal transformation.

-My background in education includes years of study and practice in both traditional and experiential models, with a focus on environmental and community-based learning.
+My background in teaching includes years of study and practice in both traditional and experiential models, with a focus on environmental and community-based learning.
+I have a Master’s Degree in Teaching from the University of Washington and a Bachelor’s Degree in Adventure Education from Prescott College.
 I’ve worked with children, teens, adults, and elders, in classrooms, wild landscapes, and community spaces—experiences that have deepened my humility and trust in the wisdom within each person and the land.

 Cate Burnett